-My approach draws from a number of empirically supported treatment approaches including cognitive behavioral therapy, motivational interviewing, dialectical behavior therapy, psychodynamic and solution focused therapy.
+My approach draws from a number of empirically supported treatment approaches including cognitive behavioral therapy, motivational interviewing, internal family systems, dialectical behavior therapy, psychodynamic and solution focused therapy.

-If you are seeking to alleviate emotional distress, make behavior changes and/or seeking greater self understanding/exploration, feel free to contact me.
+If you are seeking to alleviate emotional distress, make behavior changes, increase autonomy and/or seeking greater self understanding/acceptance, feel free to contact me.

 Karen Gottlieb, MS, LPC

 I truly love my work and am driven by my desire to help people make positive change in their lives.
 Asking for help is difficult and I honor the strength and courage it takes to do so.
 I create an environment of safety, trust and non-judgement, which are essential elements for authentic healing and transformation to occur.
 My therapeutic style is supportive, authentic and collaborative.
 I believe, regardless of one's life circumstances, we all possess resilience, hope and possibility.

 Together we will explore ways to navigate life's challenges while gaining insight and self-awareness.
 As each of us have unique life experiences and our own worldview, I will work with you to create a treatment plan and approach that is tailored to your needs and well-being.

 My therapeutic approach is grounded in humanistic, strength-based and solution-focused modalities.
 I will integrate, among other techniques, mindfulness practices, cognitive behavioral principles and trauma-focused strategies such as brainspotting throughout our work.
 Whatever your reason for seeking therapy, I would be honored to join you on your healing journey.

 Mandy Hanna, MSW, LCSW, CSAC